troy-west/apache-kafka-three-ways/README.md

 Apache Kafka Workshop provided by [Troy-West](http://www.troywest.com), presented as a Masterclass at [Voxxed Australia](https://australia.voxxeddays.com/) in May, 2019.

-Released under the Apache 2.0 license (the same as Apache Kafka).
+Released under the MIT license.

 Available as a guided, full day workshop with your team.
 Contact us for details.